 Your fleet vehicles are the core of your business.
 Without them, there is no work to show up to.
 There are a few ways you can anticipate vehicle safety needs by performing vehicle safety checks before and after each shift.

 Creating a worksheet and teaching your drivers how to check for warning signs will build the same level of awareness across the board.
-There are many benefits to having drivers become accustomed to vehicle safety standards upon its departure and arrival.
+There are many benefits to having drivers become accustomed to vehicle safety standards upon their departure and arrival.

 The checklist should include things like fuel level, air/tread checks for tires, and making sure all signals are functional.
 These small tasks fortify security among your staff and your vehicles.
 When your staff members find something that doesn’t look safe, they can give you the exact feedback needed for repair.